 If you are paying in-person at the Utility Billing Office, you also can pay with Visa, MasterCard, Discover, debit cards, cash, check, or money order.

 No fees are applied for regular payments.
 However, late payment, returned check, and insufficient funds charges do apply.

 How do I pay by phone?

-Simply call the 24-hour payment toll-free number to hear your utility balance and due date and pay your utility bill using Visa, MasterCard, Discover, debit cards, or from your checking account (eCheck).
+You can hear your utility balance and due date as well as pay your utility bill using Visa, MasterCard, Discover, debit cards, or from your checking account (eCheck).

 How do I set up automatic payments?